Syracuse Home Inspection Professionals

 - Radon.
 Radon testing is a separate process from a home inspection, it is a service that we offer at Brightside.

-- Anything in-between the walls, pools or spas, septic tanks, additional structures like a barn or shed.
+- Anything in-between the walls, pools or spas, septic tanks, well water systems, additional structures like a barn, shed or pool house.

 - Cosmetic damage like torn carpet, scratched hardwoods or peeling paint; unless it presents a safety issue.
 Home inspections are not intended to find every scratch or dent.

 - Modern day building codes.
-In fact you will rarely hear an inspector say the word “code”, a home inspection is not a code inspection.
+A home inspection is not a code inspection.

 When will I receive my home inspection report?

-Your inspection report will be sent within one day of your inspection.
-Radon or water test reports may follow after that depending on the labs analysis time.
+Your inspection report will be emailed the same day as your inspection.
+Radon or water test reports may follow depending on the individual inspection.

 How long does an inspection take?

-Generally, a single-family home inspection will last about 2 to 3 hours depending on factors like: size, age, and condition of the home and the extent of add-on services like a radon test.
+Generally, a single-family home inspection will take 3 hours depending on factors like size, age, condition and add-on services like a radon test.

 Pricing information can be found here

-We offer several additional services that will give you peace of mind about the safety of your home including:
+We offer several additional Safe Home services that will give you peace of mind: